Complete Technical Specifications

 What About Electric Big-Wheel Scooters?

-The electric scooter segment is rapidly catching up to petrol big-wheelers in terms of wheel size and performance.
-Models like the Ather 450X and Ola S1 Pro now come with 12–14 inch wheels, suspension tuned for urban terrain, and ranges that comfortably cover daily commutes.
-If you’re open to going electric, check out our roundup of electric scooters with big wheels for the latest options in this fast-moving space.
+Electric Innovation: The EV segment is catching up fast.
+Models like the Ather 450X and Ola S1 Pro now feature 12–14 inch wheels and suspension tuned for urban terrain.
+Check our electric scooters with big wheels roundup for more.

 Frequently Asked Questions